Hurricane Resources! To anyone needing assistance, my offices in Asheville, and across the state, are ready and able to help. Click Here

 • Authorizes $307 million in military construction, planning, and design funding for North Carolina’s military installations including:

-• Marine Corp Air Station (MCAS) Cherry Point ($135 million total):
+• Marine Corps Air Station (MCAS) Cherry Point ($135 million total):

 • Authorizes a $114 million Composite Repair Facility, including $20 million in incremental funding for FY 2025.